Pakistan suffers major power outage after grid failure | Headlines

 Pakistan suffers major power outage after grid failure

-Pakistan suffered country-wide power cuts early on Monday due to a major breakdown in its national grid, the federal energy ministry said.
+Pakistan suffered nationwide power outages on Monday morning due to a "major breakdown" of the national grid, the power ministry said, with factories, hospitals and schools impacted in all its major cities.

 - Country: